 How to bring a grievance

-Sir William Fittall is being supported administratively by Sue Moore in the Central Secretariat of the Archbishops’ Council.
-They can be contacted by using the webform below.
+The office of the Independent Reviewer is being supported by Sue Moore in the Central Secretariat of the Archbishops’ Council, who can be contacted by using the webform below.

 - The grievance has to relate to actions taken, or omissions, by bishops and certain other types of office holder in relation to the paragraphs of the Declaration (16-29 and 33) which deal with the making of arrangements for parishes and non-parochial places of worship which seek the priestly or episcopal ministry of men.